 - Tracking & measure the program’s progress

-If you can identify with any of the above problems, then showcase real examples of where this has happened for your business that leadership can recognise.
+If you can identify with any of the above problems, then showcase real examples of where this has happened for your business that leadership can recognize.

 Use case studies to further your proposal

-One Alaya partner was previously managing their workplace giving program manually.
-They split tasks between two program managers and organised around 15 events per year for around 1,000 employees company-wide.
+One Alaya partner was previously managing their corporate giving program manually.
+They split tasks between two program managers and organized around 15 events per year for around 1,000 employees company-wide.

-By digitising their CSR initiatives with Alaya, this company could automate processes and cut down CSR admin hours by 20%, that’s 1880 working hours per year.
+By digitizing their CSR initiatives with Alaya, this company could automate processes and cut down CSR admin hours by 20%, that’s 1880 working hours per year.